 Partial or Complete Pool Removal

-The first step of pool removal is to hire an experienced contractor to do the job.
+The first step of swimming pool removal is to hire an experienced contractor to do the job.
 They will get a proper pool removal permit for the method they will use.

-The most commonly used method of inground pool removal is to fill the pool, known as partial removal.
+The most commonly used method of inground swimming pool removal is to fill the pool, known as partial removal.
 With this method, the pool is drained, all utilities are disconnected, pool accessories removed, and the surrounding landscape is properly prepared to keep disruption to a minimum.
 Then demolition can begin.

 Holes are punched in the bottom of the pool.
 The top layer, approximately 18 – 36 inches down from the pool’s edge, is also demolished.
 This will cause the pool to collapse on itself.
 If it is a concrete pool, the rubble from the demolition is typically left there to start filling the pool in.
 With a fiberglass pool, some of the rubble may need to be removed depending on local recycling policies.